ustsam/emProc-seq/README.md

 However, the original was written in hard-code form for repeat and read length.
 The code is rewritten to perform >=2 repeat identification and variable readlength.
 The relocalization scripts are rewritten to fit the use of bwa-mem as mapper.
 Selection of the relocalized read is also changed to be more stringent parameter.

+## Stimulation data

+Script for generating stimulation data is located at directory named as stimulation_script/.
+It is a matlab script created by Dr. Biaobin Jiang from Prof. Jiguang Wang's group at HKUST.

 ## Usage
 1. Download the zipped script file.
 2. Unzip the file.
 3. Enter script directory
 3. Compile the codes by typing `python setup_newreloc.py build_ext --inplace`.
 4. Call the function using `./run_noQsfilter_bwa.sh {PATH of the output directory} {PATH of the reference file} {PATH of the script directory} DUMMY 2 ${twice of the max readlength} ${PATH of the data file in gzipped form}`.
-The data file are suggested to procecss with triming software for adaptor and low qulaity base
+The data file are suggested to process with triming software for adaptor and low qulaity base before running this script.

-##Methodology:
+## Methodology:

-Please check methodology.pdf for detail of the script.
+Please check methodology.pdf for detail of the script and the meaning of all generated files.
 Paper is not yet publish, link will be updated as soon as possible.

+## System requirements

+The following packages are prerequisites for using emProc-seq

+1. Python (version 2.7.12)
+2. Cython (version 0.23.4)
+3. NumPy (version 1.11.0)
+4. SciPy (version 0.17.0)
+5. bwa (version 0.7.17-r1188)
+6. samtools (version 1.4.1)

+NOTE 1: Cython requires a compiler.
+For OSX this may require installation of Xcode.

+NOTE 2: bwa and samtools binaries must be in the PATH.

 ## Reference
 [1] Acevedo, A., Brodsky, L., & Andino, R. (2014).
 Mutational and fitness landscapes of an RNA virus revealed through population sequencing.
 Nature, 505, pp.686-690.